Niagara Falls, Ontario: History

 In 1791, John Graves Simcoe renamed the town as Stamford after Stamford, Lincolnshire in England but today Stamford is only used for an area northwest of downtown Niagara Falls as well as Stamford Street.
 During the war of 1812, the battle of Lundy's Lane took place nearby in July 1814.
 In 1856, the Town of Clifton was incorporated by Ogden Creighton after Clifton, Bristol.
 The name of the town was changed to Niagara Falls in 1881.
-In 1882, the community of Drummondville (near the present-day corner of Lundy's Lane and Main Street) was incorporated as the village of Niagara Falls (South).
-The village was referred to as Niagara Falls South to differentiate it from the town.
-In 1904, the town and village amalgamated to form the City of Niagara Falls.
+In 1882, the community of Drummondville (near the present-day corner of Lundy's Lane and Main Street) was incorporated as the Village of Niagara Falls.
+In 1904, the town and village amalgamated to form the City of Niagara Falls, by virtue of an Act passed the previous year.
 In 1963, the city amalgamated with the surrounding Stamford Township.
 In 1970, the Niagara regional government was formed.
 This resulted in the village of Chippawa, Willoughby Township, and part of Crowland Township being annexed into Niagara Falls.

 An internment camp for Germans was set up at The Armoury (now Niagara Military Museum) in Niagara Falls from December 1914 to August 1918.